-This section experimentally evaluates the performance of FAST, compared to the state-of-the-art algorithms for one-dimensional and multi-dimensional flash index structures: (1) Lazy Adaptive Tree (LA-tree) [2]: LA-tree is a flash friendly one dimensional index structure that is intended to replace the B-tree.
+This section experimentally evaluates the performance of FAST, compared to the stateof-the-art algorithms for one-dimensional and multi-dimensional flash index structures: (1) Lazy Adaptive Tree (LA-tree) [2]: LA-tree is a flash friendly one dimensional index structure that is intended to replace the B-tree.
 LA-tree stores the updates in cascaded buffers residing on flash memory and, then empties these buffers dynamically based on the operations workload.
-(2) FD-tree [24, 25]: FD-tree is a one-dimensional index structure that allows small random writes to occur only in a small portion of the tree called the head tree which exists at the top level of the tree.
+(2) FD-tree [16,17]: FD-tree is a one-dimensional index structure that allows small random writes to occur only in a small portion of the tree called the head tree which exists at the top level of the tree.
 When the capacity of the head tree is exceeded, its entries are merged in batches to subsequent tree levels.
-(3) RFTL [35]: RFTL is a multi-dimensional tree index structure that adds a buffering layer on top of the flash translation layer (FTL) in order to make R-trees work efficiently on flash devices.
+(3) RFTL [25]: RFTL is a multi-dimensional tree index structure that adds a buffering layer on top of the flash translation layer (FTL) in order to make R-trees work efficiently on flash devices.

-We instantiate B-tree and R-tree instances of FAST using both flushing policies (i.e., FAST flushing policy and FAST\ flushing policy), termed FAST-Btree, FAST\-Btree, FAST-Rtree, and FAST\-Rtree, respectively, by implementing FAST inside the GiST generalized index structure [15], which is already built inside PostgreSQL [1].
-In our experiments, we use two synthetic workloads: (1) Lookup intensive workload ( $W_L$ ): that includes 80 % search operations and 20 % update operations (i.e., insert, delete, or update).
-(2) Update intensive workload, ( $W_U$ ): that includes 20 % search operations.
+All experiments are based on an actual implementation of FAST, LA-tree, FD-tree, and RFTL inside PostgreSQL [1].
+We instantiate B-tree and R-tree instances of FAST, termed FAST-Btree and FAST-Rtree, respectively, by implementing FAST inside the GiST generalized index structure [8], which is already built inside PostgreSQL.
+In our experiments, we use two synthetic workloads: (1) Lookup intensive workload ( $W_L$ ): that includes 80% search operations and 20% update operations (i.e., insert, delete, or update).
+(2) Update intensive workload, ( $W_U$ ): that includes 20% search operations and 80% update operations.

-Unless mentioned otherwise, we set the number of workload operations to 10 million operations, main memory size to 256 KB (i.e., the amount of memory dedicated to main memory buffer used by FAST), tree index size to 512 MB, and log file size to 10 MB, which means that the default log size is $\approx 2$ % of the index size.
+Unless mentioned otherwise, we set the number of workload operations to 10 million operations, main memory size to 256 KB (i.e., the amount of memory dedicated to main memory buffer used by FAST), tree index size to 512 MB, and log file size to 10 MB, which means that the default log size is $\approx 2\%$ of the index size.

 The experiments in this section mainly discuss the effect of varying the memory size, log file size, index size, and number of updates on the performance of FAST-Btree, FAST-Rtree, LA-tree, FD-tree, and RFTL.
 Also, we study the performance of flushing, log compaction, and recovery operations in FAST.
 In addition, we compare the implementation cost between FAST and its counterparts.
 Our performance metrics are mainly the number of flash memory erase operations and the average response time.
 However, in almost all of our experiments, we got a similar trend for both performance measures.
-Thus, for brevity, we only show the experiments for the number of flash memory erase operations in flash storage.
-Although we compare FAST to its counterparts from a performance point of view, however we believe the main contribution of FAST is not in the performance gain.
+Thus, for brevity, we only show the experiments for the number of flash memory erase operations, which is the most expensive operation in flash storage.
+Although we compare FAST to its counterparts from a performance gain.
 The generic structure and low implementation cost are the main advantages of FAST over specific flash-aware tree index structures.